-If you inquire about Yamagata's fine cuisine, those who are in the know may reply Yonezawa beef—one of the three best wagyu (Japanese beef) brands in Japan, along with Matsusaka and Kobe beef.
+If you ask about Yamagata's fine cuisine, those who are in the know may tell you about Yonezawa beef—one of the three best wagyu (Japanese beef) brands in Japan, along with Matsusaka and Kobe beef.

-The geographical features of Yonezawa is one of the reasons that the beef industry prospered.
-The city sits in a basin surrounded by high mountains such as Azuma and Iide.
-The temperature changes drastically between day and night, and also between summer and winter.
-This type of climate helps the cattle's growth by creating a marbled beef with melt-in-your-mouth texture.
+The geographical features of Yonezawa are one of the reasons that their beef industry has prospered.
+The city sits in a basin surrounded by high mountains, like Mt.
+Azuma and Mt.
+Iide.
+The temperature changes drastically between day and night, and between summer and winter.
+This type of climate helps the cattle's growth, creating a marbled beef with melt-in-your-mouth texture.

 1. Uesugi Hakushakutei: Enjoy Brand Beef While Gazing out at Japanese Gardens

-The building was built in 1896 as a residence for Uesugi Mochinori (*1).
-Although the original building burnt down in 1919, it was reconstructed in 1925 with hinoki (Japanese cypress) and a traditionally-styled copper sheet roofing.
+This traditional building was built in 1896 as a residence for Uesugi Mochinori (*1).
+Although the original structure burnt down in 1919, it was reconstructed in 1925 with hinoki (Japanese cypress) and a traditionally-styled copper sheet roofing.

-The garden was designed after the Hamarikyu Gardens, allowing visitors to taste Yonezawa beef in a truly Japanese setting.
+The garden was designed after the Hamarikyu Gardens, allowing visitors to enjoy Yonezawa beef in a truly Japanese setting.

 *1 Uesugi Mochinori: The last lord of the Yonezawa-han, one of the fuedal domains during Japan's Edo Period (1603-1868).

 A kimono that has been passed down through the Uesugi family is displayed at the entrance of the restaurant.
 A traditional karesansui garden can also be seen from the hallway.